ninoaddict/Tucil1_13522068/README.md

 The components in this game include:

 - Token – consisting of two alphanumeric characters such as E9, BD, and 55.
-- Matrix – comprising tokens that will be selected to form a sequence of codes.
+- Matrix – comprising tokens that will be selected to form a sequence of tokens.
 - Sequence – a series of tokens (two or more) that need to be matched.
 - Buffer – the maximum number of tokens that can be arranged sequentially.